FORD: Electric Mustang Mach-E – Specs and Techs

 Hot on the heels of the teaser images revealed towards the end of last month, Ford has finally revealed its all-electric Mustang Mach-E SUV, with first deliveries expected towards the end of 2020.
 Ford has also confirmed a faster GT model, due in 2021.

 The new car was revealed at an event in Los Angeles.
-It’s Ford’s first electric car, and offers a claimed range of up to 370 miles.
+It’s Ford’s first electric car and offers a claimed range of up to 370 miles.
 From launch, there are three specs from which to choose: the base Mach-E, the Mach-E AWD and the Mach-E First Edition.

 Stepping up to the Mach-E AWD adds matrix LED headlights, red brake calipers, power-adjustable front seats, 19-inch wheels and contrast-coloured heated door mirrors, while the First Edition includes a panoramic roof, a hands-free tailgate, active parking assistance and a 10-speaker B&O audio system.

 It’s worth noting that some features (such as a hands-free tailgate and advanced park assist) are available on lower trims if you spec the Extended Range models.

 While part of the Mustang family, the Mach-E gets new styling touches not seen on the petrol-engined coupe.